oheinonen/wsd2019_project/README.md

 This repository is for Aalto University CS-C3170 - Web Software Development course project.
 The project was made in teams of three people.
-Our creation is Megaclip, website where developers can add and sell games and where players can buy and play them.
+Our creation is Megaclip, a website where developers can add and sell games and where players can buy and play them.

 <h1>Final Submission</h1>